 Deccan Lipi uses 27 consonant letters (with an inherent 'a' sound) which basically consist of those letters used in Sanskrit and the South Indian languages excluding the aspirated stops.
-They are shown on the left half of the image below (labelled with Kannada and Tamil equivalents):
+They are shown in the top part of the image below (labelled with Kannada and Tamil equivalents):

-There is also a 28th consonant called the 'vowel holder'.
-This is labelled here with 'ಅ / அ' since on its own, it sounds like the inherent 'a' sound alone.
-It is used to represent the various vowels of Deccan Lipi as standalone letters by attaching certain marks to represent them.
-These vowel marks are shown on the right half of the image above, labelled with equivalents in Kannada and Tamil, and with the vowel holder shown in grey.
-These marks can also be used on any other consonant to impart the respective vowel sound to it.
+There is also a 28th letter called the ‘vowel holder’.
+This is shown here in the lower part of the image, labeled with ‘ಅஅ’, because it sounds like the inherent ‘a’ sound on its own.
+By attaching vowel marks to it, the vowel holder is used to represent stand-alone vowels in Deccan Lipi.
+These vowel marks shown here on the vowel holder (shown in grey), are labeled with equivalents in Kannada and Tamil.
+These marks can also be used on any of the 27 main consonants to impart the respective vowel sound to it.

 மனிதப் பிறவியினர் சகலரும் சுதந்திரமாகவே பிறக்கின்றனர்; அவர்கள் மதிப்பிலும் உரிமைகளிலும் சமமானவர்கள். அவர்கள் நியாயத்தையும் மனசாட்சியையும் இயற்பண்பாகப் பெற்றவர்கள். அவர்கள் ஒருவருடனொருவர் சகோதர உணர்வுப் பாங்கில் நடந்துகொள்ளல் வேண்டும்.

 All human beings are born free and equal in dignity and rights.
 They